-(9) Special Types of EU contracts/procedures
+4(9) Special Types of EU contracts/procedures: Framework Agreements

-(i) Framework Agreement

-A Framework Agreement is a general term for agreements with economic operators which set out terms and conditions under which specific purchases (call-offs) can be made throughout the term of the agreement.
-Regulation 19 of the 2006 Regulations must be applied to the award of any Framework Agreement.

-In awarding any Framework Agreement under the 2006 Regulations:-

-- (a) the term of the Framework Agreement must not exceed four years unless the Head of the Commissioning Service obtains the prior written agreement of the City Solicitor that there are exceptional circumstances justifying a longer duration; - no substantial change may be made to the terms of the Framework Agreement when any contract is awarded under that Framework; and - (c) no Framework Agreement may be used in any improper manner to distort competition or avoid application of the 2006 Regulations or these Standing Orders.

-In awarding any contract under a Framework Agreement:-

-- (a) the contract must comply with all the substantive terms set out in the Framework Agreement as originally awarded. - (b) without prejudice to (a) above, where there is only one Framework supplier, in awarding any contract under that Framework the Head of the Commissioning Service may consult with the supplier in writing requesting it to supplement its tender if necessary. - (c) where there is more than one Framework supplier:- - provided that there were sufficient qualified candidates and compliant tenders, the Framework Agreement must be entered into with at least three suppliers; and - any contract under the Framework Agreement must be awarded either: - - through the application of terms set out in the Framework Agreement without further competition, or where not all the terms of the proposed contract are laid down in the Framework Agreement, through a minicompetition.
+- (a) A Framework Agreement is a general term for agreements with economic operators which set out terms and conditions under which specific purchases (call-offs) can be made throughout the term of the agreement.
+Regulation 19 of the 2006 Regulations must be applied to the award of any Framework Agreement. - (b) No Framework Agreement may be used in any improper manner to distort competition or avoid application of the 2006 Regulations or these Standing Orders. - (c) In awarding any Framework Agreement under the 2006 Regulations:- - the term of the Framework Agreement must not exceed four years unless the Head of the Commissioning Service obtains the prior written agreement of the City SolicitorHead of Legal and Democratic Services that there are exceptional circumstances justifying a longer duration; - (II) no substantial change may be made to the terms of the Framework Agreement when any contract is awarded under that Framework; and - (d) no Framework Agreement may be used in any improper manner to distort competition or avoid application of the 2006 Regulations or these Standing Orders. - (d) In awarding any contract under a Framework Agreement:- - (I) the contract must comply with all the substantive terms set out in the Framework Agreement as originally awarded. - (II) without prejudice to (a) above, where there is only one Framework supplier, in awarding any contract under that Framework the Head of the Commissioning Service may consult with the supplier in writing requesting it to supplement its tender if necessary. - (e) Where there is more than one Framework supplier:- - (I) provided that there were sufficient qualified candidates and compliant tenders, the Framework Agreement must be entered into with at least three suppliers; and

-Where award of the contract is made through mini-competition:

-- (a) award criteria for any mini-competition must be stated in the Framework Agreement; - (b) all Framework suppliers capable of performing the contract must be informed in writing about the contract and invited to tender by a specified reasonable deadline; and - (c) the contract must be awarded to the tenderer who submitted the best tender in accordance with the award criteria stated in the Framework Agreement.
+- (II) any contract under the Framework Agreement must be awarded either: - - (i) through the application of terms set out in the Framework Agreement without further competition, or - (ii) where not all the terms of the proposed contract are laid down in the Framework Agreement, through a mini-competition. - (f) Where award of the contract is made through mini-competition: - (I) award criteria for any mini-competition must be stated in the Framework Agreement; - (II) all Framework suppliers capable of performing the contract must be informed in writing about the contract and invited to tender by a specified reasonable deadline; and - (III) the contract must be awarded to the tenderer who submitted the bestmost economically advantageous tender in accordance with the award criteria stated in the Framework Agreement.

-(ii) Dynamic Purchasing Systems (DPS)
+4(10) Special Types of EU contracts/procedures: Dynamic Purchasing Systems (DPS)

-A DPS is a completely electronic system which may be established for a limited period to purchase commonly used supplies, services or works.
-Regulation 20 of the 2006 Regulations must be applied in relation to the use of any DPS.

-The Council may use a DPS only for the purchase of commonly used works, services or supplies.
-The Commissioning Officer shall decide, in consultation with the Head of Procurement, and the City Solicitor whether a DPS may be used for the purchase of any specific works, services or supplies.

-Where a DPS is so used, it must:-

-- (a) operate as a completely electronic system; - (b) not last for more than four years unless the Head of the Commissioning Service obtains the written agreement of the City Solicitor that there are exceptional circumstances justifying a longer duration: - (c) not be operated in a manner that hinders, prevents or distorts competition.

-Where it is agreed to establish and operate a DPS:-
+- (a) A DPS is a completely electronic system which may be established for a limited period to purchase commonly used supplies, services or works.
+Regulation 20 of the 2006 Regulations must be applied in relation to the use of any DPS. - (I) The Council may use a DPS only for the purchase of commonly used works, services or supplies.
+The Commissioning Officer shall decide, in consultation with the Head of Procurement, and the City SolicitorHead of Legal and Democratic Services whether a DPS may be used for the purchase of any specific works, services or supplies. - (II) Where a DPS is so used, it must:- - (i) operate as a completely electronic system; - (ii) not last for more than four years unless the Head of the Commissioning Service obtains the written agreement of the City Solicitor Head of Legal and Democratic Services that there are exceptional circumstances justifying a longer duration; - (iii) not be operated in a manner that hinders, prevents or distorts competition. - (b) Where it is agreed to establish and operate a DPS:-